k0retux/fuddly/docs/source/tutorial.rst

 where ``<dmaker_type>`` is the data maker to reset, for instance:
 ``ZIP_00``, ``tTYPE``, ...

+.. note:: You can also choose to cleanup a *Generator* without resetting the specifics of the previously produced data, that is, preserving the *seed* that guided the data generation.
+Actually this seed is a copy of the data that has been generated at the beginning, before any disruptor got a chance to modify it.
+This original data is kept within the generator and will be provided again if you use the command ``cleanup_dmaker`` instead of ``reset_dmaker``.
+The latter will remove this seed.

+   Keeping such *seeds* may consume a lot of memory at some point.
+Moreover, they may only be useful for non-determinist data model.

 Another way that can reveal itself to be useful (especially within :class:`fuzzfmk.tactics_helper.Operator`--- refer to :ref:`tuto:operator`) is to clone a data maker.
 By doing so, you have